nir/jupylet/docs/programmers_reference_guide/getting_started.rst

 - `Microsoft's introduction to Python <https://docs.microsoft.com/en-us/learn/modules/intro-to-python/1-introduction>`_
   \- Microsoft has a long tradition of publishing good guides to programming languages and this tutorial appears to be in line with this tradition.
+  However, their Azure Cloud Shell is unfortunately a distraction.
+You would be better off trying out their exercises in Python's own `online shell <https://www.python.org/shell/>`_.

 - `Python's own tutorial <https://docs.python.org/3/tutorial/index.html>`_
-  \- Perhaps not as didactic as Microsoft's guide, but it is a good idea to get familiar with Python's documentation.
+  \- Perhaps not as didactic as Microsoft's guide, but it is a good idea to get familiar with Python's official documentation.

 These guides will instruct you how to start a python interpreter where you can type and run Python code.
 You may do that, but once you gain a little bit